1. How to Install and Activate Look Designer 2

 When you decreasing the density you make an Image brighter, contrariwise when you Increasing the density you make an image darker but still increase saturation.

 You need to compensate for the exposure loss by increasing the RGB Master value in the Push/Pull.

 The CMY Master slider affects all the three-channels at the same time.
 Each of the Cyan, Magenta and Yellow slider affects the corresponding channel by subtracting the other two.

 You can also check the box Bypass CMY to bypass the Subtractive Color.

 For example: by increasing the Yellow, I subtract the Blue channel at the same time

-In the Printer Lights section, you can adjust the exposure of your image without applying a non-linear distortion.
+In the Printer Lights section, you can adjust your image's exposure without applying a non-linear distortion.

 In Look Designer 2.1 you can also adjust your image by using Lift Gamma Gain controls.

 Each section allows you to work with the Master Slider or the single Red, Green, and Blue Channel Slider.

 Every section has its own bypass box - Bypass Lift, Bypass Gamma, and Bypass Gain.